mdatres/CompressedSensing/README.md

 1. *Gassian Random Matrices*, which are matrices which entries are sampled independently from a Normal distribution, see script [GaussianRandomMatrix.py](utils/MeasurementsConstruction/GaussianRandomMatrix/GaussianRandomMatrix.py);
 2. *Binary Random Matrices*, which are matrices which entries are sampled independently from a Rademacher distribution, see script [BinaryRandomMatrix.py](utils/MeasurementsConstruction/BinaryRandomMatrix/BinaryRandomMatrix.py);
 3. *Fourier Random Matrices*, which are matrices composed with $m$ random sampled rows of the discrete Fourier transform matrix, see script [FourierRandomMatrix.py](utils/MeasurementsConstruction/FourierRandomMatrix/FourierRandomMatrix.py);

 This is done with an l1 norm optimization problem.
 With this repository, it is possible also to reconstruct multidimesional signals such as RGB images.
 This is perform by the recovery of all the slices, see [RGBRecovery](RGBRecovery).
+The l1 recovery algorithm is taken by the library cvxpy, see  [https://github.com/cvxpy/cvxpy](cvxpy).

 # Real Application of the Compressed Sensing Theory
 For instance, examples of signal recovery practical applications are in the surface wave tomography and in the magnetic resonance imaging (MRI) fields.
 The surface wave tomography uses seismic waves produced by earthquakes or explosions for imaging the subsurface of the earth.
 Seismic data from array sensors are discrete samples of spatially and temporally continuous wavefield.
 Compressed sensing technique can be applied to reconstruct the original seismic wave from the measurments collected from the sensors.